SammyBloom/cdond-c3-projectstarter/README.md

   1. Successful promotion job.
 [SCREENSHOT08](submission\screenshots\SCREENSHOT08.png)
   1. Successful cleanup job.
 [SCREENSHOT09](submission\screenshots\SCREENSHOT09.png) and [SCREENSHOT09-1](submission\screenshots\SCREENSHOT09-1.png)
   1. Only deploy on pushed to `master` branch.
 [SCREENSHOT10](submission\screenshots\SCREENSHOT10.png)
   1. Provide a screenshot of a graph of your EC2 instance including available memory, available disk space, and CPU usage.
-[SCREENSHOT11]
+[SCREENSHOT11](submission\screenshots\SCREENSHOT11.png), [AvailableDiskSpace](submission\screenshots\Node-Disk-Usage.png) and [CPUusage](submission\screenshots\Node-CPU-Usage.png).
   1. Provide a screenshot of an alert that was sent by Prometheus.
 [SCREENSHOT12]

 - Your presentation should be in PDF format named "presentation.pdf" and should be included in your code repository root folder.